페이지 정보WriterInvest Seoul Day17-11-17 10:17 View1,055회

 determination to educate your children, that determination to be the leading

 financial city in Asia.
 All leads to a lot of vibrancy, of course.

 Sure.
-My name is John Walker, I’m a chairman of Macqurie Group of Companies in Korea, and I’m also the vice chairman of Macqurie Capital Business in Asia.
+My name is John Walker, I’m a chairman of Macquarie Group of Companies in Korea, and I’m also the vice chairman of Macquarie Capital Business in Asia.
 But we are worldwide specialist areas like infrastructures, natural resources, and energy.
 We’ve got around 13,500 people across our global businesses.
 So although we were originally started in Australia, we’re now very much a global financial institution with the majority of our revenues actually coming from outside Australia.
 And naturally our business here in Korea, which is primarily based in Seoul, is a very very important part of our global and Asian footprint.

 등록된 댓글이 없습니다.